Go Beyond | doing more for sustainability

 It’s rather unfashionable in the world of sound bites and positive branding to define yourself by what you don’t do.
 But we’ve never followed the crowd.
 And we think what we don’t do is just as important as what we do.

 What we don’t do is buy cheap tshirts, baseball caps or car stickers in bulk from the cheapest factories in China just to give away and act as low cost advertising.
 We don't make products just for the sake of making products and using our customers as free advertising.
 And when we do launch a new product line, we have considered the materials and the environmental impact of that product from the word go.
-So for example, our range of t-shirts and hoodies being launched in 2018 is being made of recycled plastic bottles and fishing nets, and salvaged fairtrade organic cotton waste from the textiles industry.
-And we really hope that our new changing robes will be too.
+So for example, our range of t-shirts and hoodies are made from recycled materials of a mix of recycled plastic bottles and fishing nets, and salvaged fairtrade organic cotton waste from the textiles industry, and our rash vests are made of recycled ocean waste.
+Even our dry bags are made from factory off-cuts of PVC, and our fin boxes and standard fins are made from recycled plastic bottles.

 We are also looking to replace some of our raw materials in our other kit with recycled or waste products, but this is still work in progress.
 We’ve found that it's very difficult to guarantee product quality and longevity when you've not got control of the quality of the raw materials, and that is a necessary evil of using recycled components.
 But we’re working hard to make this happen in the very near future.